myoThantNai9/Project-2/README.md

 ![Image](screenshots/HomePage.png)

 # Subscription Plan Page
 In the subscription plan page, there are three input fields; Plan Name, Price in THB and Duratin (Months).
 All added plans will be shown under there.
-The manager can edit and delete the existing plans.
+The manager can add new plans, edit and delete the existing plans.
 ![Image](screenshots/PlanPage.png)
 ![Image](screenshots/PlanPage-2.png)